je-bobeep/storehub-feedback-portal/tasks/prd-feedback-fusion.md

 ### System Intelligence
 - **As a product owner**, I want the system to automatically tag feedback with relevant categories so that patterns emerge without manual work
 - **As a product owner**, I want the system to generate insights by clustering similar feedback so that I understand major themes and priorities
+- **As a product owner**, I want all AI processing to happen automatically within the application so that I don't need to manage external tools
+- **As an admin**, I want to manually trigger AI analysis and exports when needed so that I have control over the timing

 ## Functional Requirements